 The template strand is one of the DNA strands whose base sequence helps in building mRNA through complementary base sequencing.
 Template strand or “Antisense strand” runs in 3’- 5’ direction, opposite to the coding strand.
 It contains complementary nucleotide sequences to the transcribed mRNA.

 Suppose, the template strand carries 5’- A T C G C G T A – 3’ gene sequence.
-The RNAP will first bind to the promoter region of the DNA sequence and promotes the process of transcription.
+The RNAP will first bind to the promoter region of the DNA sequence and promote transcription.
 By the attachment of RNAP with the promoter site, the template strand will transcribe to form the primary mRNA transcript.

 As we have discussed the mRNA will form complementary base sequences to that of the template strand.
 Therefore, mRNA will carry 3’- U A G C G C A U – 5’ base sequence.

 Definition of Coding Strand

-Coding strand can define as one of the DNA strand, which has a quadrate base sequence with the primary mRNA or the transcribed mRNA.
-The base sequence of mRNA, which is similar to the coding strand, will contain the same nucleotide bases except for thymine.
-In place of thymine, uracil is a nucleotide base which presents in the RNA.
+It is one of the DNA strands with a quadrate base sequence with the primary mRNA or the transcribed mRNA.
+The base sequence of mRNA similar to the coding strand, will have the same nucleotide bases, except for thymine.
+In mRNA, uracil is the nitrogenous base that replaces thymine.

 Coding or “Sense strand” runs in a 5’- 3’ direction, opposite to the template strand.
 As the RNAP uses the template strand to transcribe the mRNA, the other strand will be the sense strand that will form a complementary strand to that of the template.
 It contains triplet codons, which code for the specific amino acid to build proteins through the mRNA translation.

 Suppose, the template strand carries 5’- A T C G C G T A – 3’ gene sequence.
 The coding strand will produce complementary pairs relative to the template strand according to the Watson and Crick model.

 Therefore, the sense strand’s base sequence will be 3’- T A G C G C A T – 5’.
 The RNAP will bind to the promoter region of the DNA sequence and promotes the process of transcription.

 Key Differences Between Template and Coding Strand